quadrimegistus/quadrimegistus/README.md

 Owner of LLC: 2DSE (Two Dimensional Software Engineering).

-I serve in Lead Software Engineer, Principal Software Engineer and Software Development Manager positions.
+I serve in Lead Software Engineer, Principal Software Engineer, Software Development Manager and Chief Technology Officer positions.

 If you have arrived on my GitHub main page looking for the repository detailing proof of concept for Predetermination, please use the contact information at the bottom to reach me.
 The repository has been made private per good counsel.